Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 Portuguese citizenship by descent

-You can apply for Portuguese citizenship by descent if you have a Portuguese ascendant.
-This means you would be eligible if you have Portuguese parents or at least one parent born in Portugal.
-You can also qualify via this route through a Portuguese grandparent who retained their nationality.
+To apply for Portuguese citizenship by descent, you must have a Portuguese ascendant that you can prove through a birth certificate.
+This includes those with Portuguese parents or at least one parent born in Portugal.
+You may also qualify through a Portuguese grandparent who retained their nationality.

 Portuguese citizenship by marriage: spousal eligibility